-Your hearing instrument is water resistant which means it is designed to be worn in all daily life situations.
+Your hearing aid is water resistant which means it is designed to be worn in all daily life situations.
 Therefore you do not have to worry about sweat or getting wet in a rain shower.
-Should your hearing instrument come in contact with water and stop working, please follow these guidelines:
+Should your hearing aid come in contact with water and stop working, please follow these quidelines:

-- 1. Gently wipe off any water - Open the battery drawer and remove the battery and gently wipe off any water in the battery drawer - 3.
-Let the hearing instrument dry with the battery drawer left open for approximately 30 minutes - 4.
+- 1. Gently wipe off any water - Open the battery drawer and remove the battery and gently wipe off any water in the battery drawer - Let the hearing aid dry with the battery drawer left open for approximately 30 minutes - 4.
 Insert a new battery

-Do not wear your hearing instrument while showering or participating in water activities.
-Do not immerse your hearing instrument in water or other liquids.
+Do not wear your hearing aid while showering or participating in water activities.
+Do not immerse your hearing aid in water or other liquids.